-The screenshot is a handy tool for proving something, or to quickly capture a snapshot of something on your smartphone screen: on Android, it's really easy to create and share a screenshot.
+The screenshot is a handy tool for proving something, or to quickly capture a snapshot of something you like on your smartphone screen.
 In this article, we'll tell you how to make and edit screenshots on Android and we'll also tell you how to record the screen as a video.
-Different manufacturers offer different solutions so we will also propose some apps that might be useful to you.

 - How to take a screenshot